Alona D. Angosta, PhD, APRN, FNP-C, FAAN

-Dr. Alona Angosta is a tenured Professor and Associate Dean for Research and Scholarship at Baylor University Louise Herrington School of Nursing (LHSON).
-She completed her Doctor of Philosophy (PhD) degree from the University of Hawaii at Manoa and Master of Science in Nursing (MSN) from the University of Nevada, Las Vegas (UNLV).
+Dr. Alona Angosta is a tenured Professor and Associate Dean for Research & Scholarship at Baylor University Louise Herrington School of Nursing (LHSON).
+She received her Doctor of Philosophy degree from The University of Hawaii at Manoa.

-Dr. Angosta’s research program focuses on cardiovascular disease, lifestyle interventions, and vulnerable populations.
-She is nationally and internationally recognized for her research and scholarly work focusing on the cardiovascular health of Filipino Americans.
-She has secured external and internal grants for her research projects as principal investigator or co-investigator.
+Dr. Angosta’s research focuses on chronic disease, lifestyle interventions to improve health outcomes and reduce health disparities.
+She is recognized for her work in cardiovascular health of underrepresented populations in the U.S. She has secured external and internal grants for her research projects as principal investigator or co-investigator.
 Her accomplishments in the dissemination of science include numerous publications in peer-reviewed journals, abstracts and proceedings, and presentations to international, national, and regional nursing and scientific conferences.
 View Publications and Presentations

 Teaching, Leadership, and Clinical

-Dr. Angosta is a board-certified Family Nurse Practitioner with 20 years’ experience in primary care, internal medicine, acute care, and military medicine.
-Prior to this, she has worked as a registered nurse/charge nurse in cardiovascular care unit, emergency care, level 1 trauma intensive care unit, and primary care.
+A veteran and former Lieutenant of the U.S. Navy Nurse Corps, Dr. Angosta is a board-certified Family Nurse Practitioner with 20 years’ experience in primary care, internal medicine, acute care, and military medicine.
+Prior to her advanced practice role, she was employed as a registered nurse/charge nurse in cardiovascular care unit, emergency care, and level 1 trauma intensive care unit.